DBremen/DirksWiki/docs/Personal_Development/7_habits_of_highly_effective_people.md

 to be trusted, be trustworthy.
 If you want the secondary greatness of recognized talent, focus first on primary greatness of character.

-The Inside-Out approach says that Private Victories TM precede Public Victories TM, that making and keeping promises to ourselves precedes making and keeping promises to others.
+The Inside-Out approach says that Private Victories precede Public Victories, that making and keeping promises to ourselves precedes making and keeping promises to others.
 It says it is futile to put personality ahead of character, to try to improve relationships with others before improving ourselves.
-Inside-Out is a process \-- a continuing process of renewal based on the natural laws that govern human growth and progress.
-It\'s an upward spiral of growth that leads to progressively higher forms of responsible independence and effective interdependence.

-The character ethic taught that there are basic principles of effective living, and that people can only experience true success and enduring happiness as they learn and integrate these principles into their basic character.

 But shortly after World War I the basic view of success shifted from the character ethic to what we might call the personality ethic.
 Success